 • Engraved image of Baton Rouge, looking across the river.
 Churches, houses, and a fort stand on the far bank and steam boats move through the river.

 Between 1830 and 1860, 70,000 to 100,000 enslaved people fled the Cotton Kingdom and other parts of the South to freedom, north of the Ohio River, in Canada, and in Mexico.[1]
 By the early 1840s, this flight from enslavement became known as the Underground Railroad, a metaphor inspired by the growth of the railroad.
-While a system of safe houses and “conductors” (White and Black people assisting freedom seekers) existed, the Underground Railroad was primarily made of the individual choices, paths, and experiences of enslaved individuals willing to risk death to escape slavery.
+While a system of safe houses and “conductors” (white and Black people assisting freedom seekers) existed, the Underground Railroad was primarily made of the individual choices, paths, and experiences of enslaved individuals willing to risk death to escape slavery.

 William Wells Brown was one such freedom seeker.
 Born into slavery in Kentucky around 1814, Brown spent most of his enslaved life in St. Louis, Missouri.
 There, his enslaver hired him out to a slave trader, a position that entailed regular travels on steamships along the Mississippi River to assemble slave caravans for sale in Natchez and New Orleans.
 After failing twice to escape, Brown successfully self-emancipated in 1834, at the age of nineteen, while accompanying his new enslaver on a trip up the Mississippi and Ohio Rivers.
 He later narrated his difficult journey to freedom in his 1847 autobiography.
 Once a free man, Brown became a conductor of the Underground Railroad in Cleveland, working on steamboats and ferrying dozens of freedom seekers across Lake Erie to Canada.